 As with all apprenticeship programs, the work-based learning component is the primary method for teaching the required competencies, the local business becomes an extension of the classroom for the YA student.
 The required Related Technical classroom instruction is intended to support the work-based learning experience by providing theoretical knowledge and, when needed, providing appropriate skill development.

-- YA Coordinator arranges interview times and locations with employers and student candidates
+- YA coordinators, employers and students arrange interview times and locations

 - Employer reviews employment applications